modernTalker/Algorithms-MIPT/StronglyConnectedComponents/README.md

 * #### Main Function
 The main function serves as the entry point, processing input for the graph's size and edges, constructing the graph, calculating the Strongly Connected Components using Depth-First Search and Topological Sorting, and displaying the resulting components alongside distribution information.

-The code efficiently leverages Topological Sort and Depth-First Search to compute the Strongly Connected Components within a directed graph, providing crucial insights into the relational structures within the graph.
+The code leverages Topological Sort and Depth-First Search to compute the Strongly Connected Components within a directed graph, providing insights into the relational structures within the graph.